This Chicken Pot Pie Soup Recipe is thick, hearty, and savory with shredded chicken, tender veggies, and a flaky puff-pastry topping.

 • Garlic: Use a garlic press or pre-minced garlic in this chicken pot pie soup.

-• Milk: Use room-temperature milk for faster heating.
+• Milk: Use room-temp milk for faster heating.

 • Rotisserie Chicken: Opt for pre-shredded rotisserie chicken; use leftovers in other recipes.
 Use any leftover rotisserie chicken in other quick and easy recipes like this BBQ Chicken Sandwich Recipe or these Chicken Shawarma Wraps.